Mississippi State Bulldogs softball

-The Mississippi State Bulldogs softball team represents Mississippi State University in NCAA Division I college softball.
-The team participates in the Western Division of the Southeastern Conference (SEC).
-The Bulldogs are currently led by head coach Samantha Ricketts.
-The team plays its home games at Nusz Park located on the university's campus.
+The Mississippi State Bulldogs softball is the team which represents Mississippi State University in NCAA Division I college softball.
+The team currently participates in the Southeastern Conference (SEC).
+The Bulldogs are currently led by their head coach Samantha Ricketts.
+The team currently plays its home games at Nusz Park which is located on the university's campus.
+The Bulldogs have appeared in the NCAA Division I softball tournament 20 times, and advanced to the Women's College World Series once.